srishti06m-cmyk/EGT309_PROJ1/README.md

 2. Visual Diagnostics.
  In addition to scalar measurements, the reporting nodes generate many plots:
 - Confusion Matrix
  .
-A heatmap was created by combining the true labels and predictions from the test dataset.
+A heatmap for the best performing model was created by combining the true labels and predictions from the test dataset.
  .
 It displays true positives, true negatives, false positives, and false negatives, allowing you to identify the most prevalent sorts of errors.
 - ROC Curves and AUC
  .
 The ROC curve and Area Under the Curve (AUC) are calculated for each model using the anticipated probabilities.